A (possible) mathematical model to describe biological "context-dependence" : case study with protein structure: Abstract

 \section{Abstract}

 Context-dependent nature of biological phenomena are well documented in every branch of biology.
 While there have been few previous attempts to (implicitly) model various facets of biological context-dependence, a formal and general mathematical construct to model the wide spectrum of context-dependence, eludes the students of biology.
-An objective and rigorous model, from 'bottom-up' and 'top-down' perspective is proposed here to describe the various kinds of context-dependence that we encounter in different branches of biology.
-Care has been taken at every step to match the assumptions with experimentally obtained data, so that the biological relevance of this model is not compromised to maintain its mathematical rigor.
-Rules of interactions and dependencies between biological contexts have been proposed too.
-It is found that a hierarchic nature of dependence amongst the biological contexts models the biological nature best.
+An objective and rigorous model, from both 'bottom-up' as well as 'top-down' perspective, is proposed here to serve as the template to describe the various kinds of context-dependence that we encounter in different branches of biology.
+Interactions between biological contexts was found to be transitive but non-commutative.
+It is found that a hierarchical nature of dependence amongst the biological contexts models the emergent biological properties efficiently.
+Reasons for these findings are provided with a general model to describe biological reality.
+Scheme to algorithmically implement the hierarchic structure of organization of biological contexts was achieved with a construct named 'Context tree'.
+A 'Context tree' based analysis of context interactions among biophysical factors influencing protein structure was performed.\\